 In April 2015, Triodos Bank Group was certified by B Lab following a thorough evaluation of how its practices impact its customers, stakeholders, the environment and co-workers.
 It achieved a score of 127 compared to an average B Corp score of 97.
-In 2018, the bank received its recertification and achieved a score of 136.4.
+In 2022, the bank received another recertification and achieved a score of 131.3.

 As a business founded on principles of sustainability, it was an obvious step for us to join the community.
 The B Corps represent a growing movement of successful, sustainable companies using business as a force for good and positive change.

 We create lasting value for all stakeholders, not for just shareholders.
 The certification helps to increase awareness about sustainable business by distinguishing credible businesses that are genuinely committed to doing good.
 For a B Corporation, sustainability is fully integrated into the business, something that’s also a key part of our vision at Triodos.